 - In order for the transmitter and receiver to bind to one another, the receiver in the model must be turned on within 20 seconds of turning on the transmitter.
 The transmitter LED will flash fast red, indicating a failure to link.
 If you miss it, simply turn off the transmitter and start over. - Always turn on the transmitter before plugging in the battery.

 RADIO SYSTEM BASIC ADJUSTMENTS

 Steering Trim

-The steering trim knob located on the face of the transmitter adjusts the neutral (center) point of the steering channel.
-If your model pulls to the right or left when the steering wheel is centered, turn the knob until the model drives straight when the steering wheel is centered.
+The electronic steering trim located on the face of the transmitter adjusts the neutral (center) point of the steering channel.